tamu-edu-students/mono-vo/README.md

 [here as a blog post](http://avisingh599.github.io/vision/monocular-vo/).

-Note that this project is not yet capable of doing reliable relative scale estimation, so the scale informaion is extracted from the KITTI dataset ground truth files.
+Note that this project is not yet capable of doing reliable relative scale estimation, so the scale information is extracted from the KITTI dataset ground truth files.

 ## Demo Video